‘Bachelor’ Battle Shifts As Tyler Cameron’s Romance With Gigi Hadid Heats Up, He’s A ‘Distant Third’ Pick Now

 At this point, a source claims that they would be “shocked, shocked” if Tyler ends up being The Bachelor.
 Spoilers tease that Peter Weber and Mike Johnson are the current frontrunners, and they’re supposedly essentially tied with one another at this point.

 The Bachelorette fans have been rooting for both Peter and Mike, and some would say the network has an embarrassment of riches this time around.
 It is possible that someone from Bachelor in Paradise this summer could slip in and steal this gig away.
-However, both Peter and Mike seem interested in getting the opportunity and it doesn’t necessarily seem likely that ABC would end up passing on both men.
+However, both Peter and Mike seem interested in getting the opportunity, and it doesn’t necessarily seem likely that ABC would end up passing on both men.

 As for the idea of Tyler and Hannah giving their romance another go, it sounds as if The Bachelorette isn’t waiting by the phone.
 As The Inquisitr noted, Brown says that she does still have feelings for Cameron, but she insists they’re both still trying to figure things out.

 Has Tyler Cameron blown his shot at becoming The Bachelor?
-He hasn’t necessarily even made it sound as if he wants the opportunity, so it may well turn out that the network shifts their focus entirely to deciding between Peter Weber and Mike Johnson.
-The upcoming season will start filming in mid-September and ABC will probably announce their decision a couple of weeks prior to that.
+He hasn’t necessarily even made it sound as if he wants the opportunity, so it may well turn out that the network shifts its focus entirely to deciding between Peter Weber and Mike Johnson.
+The upcoming season will start filming in mid-September, and ABC will probably announce their decision a couple of weeks prior to that.